Red Alert Day: How the internet is supporting net neutrality today

-If you went on Reddit, Tumblr or any number of other sites today, you probably noticed a call to action to save net neutrality.
-The Red Alerts, part of a campaign to salvage the policy, have been spread across the web and ask individuals to contact their senators ahead of an expected vote on net neutrality..
+If you visited Reddit, Tumblr or any number of other sites today, you probably noticed a call to action to save net neutrality.
+The Red Alerts, part of a campaign to salvage the policy, have been spread across the web and ask individuals to contact their senators ahead of an expected vote on net neutrality.

-Reddit is the center of a number of protests, with individual subreddits hosting their own variations of the Red Alert event. r/Politics, for example, will be home to an AMA with Sen. Ed Markey (D-MA) at 2:30pm ET / 11:30am PT today.
+Reddit is the center of a number of protests, with individual subreddits hosting their own variations of the Red Alert event. r/Politics, for example, will be home to an AMA with Sen. Ed Markey, a Democrat from Massachusetts, at 2:30 p.m.
+ET (11:30 a.m.
+PT) Wednesday.
 And any moderators late to the action can learn how to set their sub on Red Alert here.

-Even Tim Berners-Lee, credited as the man who brought the World Wide Web and the first internet browser into being, tweeted his continued support for the policy.
+Even Tim Berners-Lee, credited as the man who brought into being the World Wide Web and the first internet browser, tweeted his continued support for the policy.

 Senate Democrats took to Twitter as well, trumpeting their efforts to bring the issue to the floor (complete with a Red Alert icon).

-But the Red Alert campaign itself is part of the Battle for the Net initiative, led by the digital advocacy nonprofit Fight for the Future.
-The group is rallying support for a day of (real-world) protests occurring Monday, May 14.
+The Red Alert campaign itself is part of the Battle for the Net initiative, led by the digital advocacy nonprofit Fight for the Future.
+The group is rallying support for a day of (real world) protests occurring Monday, May 14.

 But those efforts aren't going unopposed.
 Even though the Office of Management and Budget has yet to officially sign off on the specific clauses of the net neutrality repeal, FCC chairman Ajit Pai and the White House have shown little indication of backing down.
-AT&T may even ask the Supreme Court to prevent the FTC from policing net neutrality at all.
+AT&T may even ask the Supreme Court to prevent the Federal Trade Commission from policing net neutrality at all.

 Looking even further back, it's not like this is the first time prominent sites and advocacy groups have partnered to bring attention to the issue, with little legislative success so far.